 Leg swelling related to inflammation

-Leg swelling can also be caused by inflammation in leg tissues.
-Inflammation may be a normal response to injury or disease, or it may be due to rheumatoid arthritis or another inflammatory disorder.
-You will usually feel some pain with inflammation.
+Leg swelling can also be caused by inflammation in leg joints or tissues — either a normal response to injury or disease or due to rheumatoid arthritis or another inflammatory disorder.
+You'll usually feel pain with inflammatory disorders.

 - Achilles tendon rupture